 Ask any new parent — there is no greater gift than a good night’s sleep.

 Shana Westlake, a mom from Rockville, Maryland, says her husband takes full advantage of the fact that their kids are pretty self-sufficient in the morning and can entertain each other.

 “Whereas once I’m up to get them breakfast or referee, I’m up,” Westlake says.
 “If he could get up before me and leave the room so they don’t bother me, I might be able to actually sleep later!”

-Atlanta, Georgia, mom Grace Alexander would also just like some shuteye.
+Grace Alexander from Atlanta, Georgia would also just like some shut-eye.